 Whether you’re looking for teen romance, comedies, or drama, there are Italian-language movies on Netflix to fit your mood.
 And we’ve taken the time to sort through them all to help you find the right film for you.

-So fire up the subtitles and get ready to work on your Italian listening skills – or simply to enjoy a new Italian movie on Netflix.
+So fire up the subtitles and get ready to work on your Italian listening skills – while enjoying a new Italian movie.

 Genre: Sci-Fi, Drama, Fantasy

-While critics struggled to agree on whether Happy as Lazzaro was best described as biting social commentary, touching reflection on innocence and friendship, or supernatural fantasy, they certainly agreed that they liked it.
+While critics struggled to agree on whether Happy as Lazzaro was best described as biting social While critics struggled to agree on whether Lazzaro Felice was best described as biting social commentary, touching reflection on innocence and friendship, or supernatural fantasy, they certainly agreed that they liked it.
 And that’s not all – it won the award for Best Screenplay at the Cannes Film Festival.

 Smart, whimsical, and funny, this unusual film about a modern nobleman recruiting an innocent teen in rural Italy to help him fake his own kidnapping is a must-see for those seeking an artful Italian language movie on Netflix.